BetterStackHQ/terraform-provider-better-uptime/docs/data-sources/betteruptime_monitor.md

 - **sms** (Boolean) Should we send an SMS to the on-call person?
 - **ssl_expiration** (Number) How many days before the SSL certificate expires do you want to be alerted?
 Valid values are 1, 2, 3, 7, 14, 30, and 60.
 - **status** (String) The status of this website check.
 - **team_wait** (Number) How long to wait before escalating the incident alert to the team.
 Leave blank to disable escalating to the entire team.
+In seconds.
 - **updated_at** (String) The time when this monitor was updated.
 - **verify_ssl** (Boolean) Should we verify SSL certificate validity?